Identity theft is a real problem. The best way to deal with identity theft is to prevent it from happening in the first place.

 Physically protecting your computer is common sense.
 Don’t leave your laptop unattended at coffee shops, airports, or anywhere else you might be using it.

-Protecting your computer in the digital world is a little less intrinsic, but still important.
-Make sure that you have a lock screen password, and don’t let any websites auto store your important passwords.
-Don’t log into any of your financial accounts when connected to public WIFI, and make sure that your home network is secure.
+Protecting your computer in the digital world is less intrinsic but still essential.
+Ensure you have a lock screen password, and don’t let websites auto-store your important passwords.
+Don’t log into any of your financial accounts when connected to public WIFI, and ensure your home network is secure.

 Protect Your Mail

 Most people get tons of spam mailers from credit card companies and home refinance companies.
 It is all too easy for people looking for a quick buck to steal these offers out of the mail and apply for them.
 They have your full name and address right on them!

 Use a Shredder

-Speaking of low tech – dumpster diving is still a real thing.
-Usually, we think of dumpster diving in terms of flipping, or grabbing couches off the side of the road on trash day.
-But some folks take it to a whole new level.
+Dumpster diving is still a real thing.
+Usually, we think of dumpster diving in terms of flipping or grabbing couches off the side of the road on trash day, but some folks take it to a whole new level.

-Think about how many documents you have in your house that have your personal information on them.
+Think about how many documents you have in your house with your personal information.
 Those credit card offers we just talked about have your name and address.
 You might have tax forms with your social security number or date of birth on them.
-Utility bills have all of your account information right there on them – how easy do you think it would be to call a utility company and order new service with just the information on the bill?
-I’ll bet you have tons of random documents laying around with personal information on them.
+Utility bills have all your account information on them – how easy do you think it would be to call a utility company and order a new service with just the information on the bill?

 Set up Security Alerts on your Bank Cards and Credit Cards

 If I don’t respond, the transaction won’t go through.
-I also have the option of responding that no, I was not actually trying to spend a thousand dollars at the nearest cigar shop.
+I also can answer that I was not actually trying to spend a thousand dollars at the nearest cigar shop.
 If that happens, they will automatically cancel my card, and I’ll have to get a new one.

 Although it can be annoying, I’m incredibly thankful for this service.
-They may not catch all suspicious activity, but it’s good to know that they are paying attention, alerting me, and trying to stop fraudulent activities.
+They may not catch all suspicious activity, but it’s good to know they are paying attention, alerting me, and trying to stop fraudulent activities.

 Know the Scams